Here's what we've seen work better:

 The more jobs you close, the more verified reviews you'll have.
 The more positive verified reviews you have, the more jobs you'll get.
 Period.
 Clients want to know that someone other than 'you' said you were good and a pleasure to work with.
 This is perhaps the thing that helps most.

 -Have a good and complete profile

 Spend some time on your listing.
 Make sure the picture is good.
-Write personal, original, honest description.
+Write a personal, original, honest description.
 Don't try to be a generalist - it's better to be a specialist.
-Include sound samples (even Basic listings can add soundcloud files), include only real credits (people can smell fakes and nobody wants to work with one), verify your identity with facebook or linkedin, describe your work process.
+Include sound samples, include only real credits (people can smell fakes and nobody wants to work with one), verify your identity with facebook or linkedin, describe your work process.